devAmss92/Cocunut-Game/README.md

 ## Coconut Catch Ball Game

-> Developed during the 4th week of Academia de Código's bootcamp, only using SimpleGFX library.
+> Retro game developed during the 4th week of Academia de Código's bootcamp, only using SimpleGFX library.

 ## How does it work: